ManagedKube/kubernetes-common-services/docs/upgrade-notes/prometheus-operator-8.12.12.md

 A quick search lead to the DockerHub page for it:  https://hub.docker.com/r/squareup/ghostunnel

-Looks like this is just a front end with mTLS for some HTTP backend, and the backend is pointed `--target=127.0.0.1:8080`.
+Looks like this is just a front end with mTLS for some HTTP backend, and the backend is pointed to `--target=127.0.0.1:8080` in the same pod.
 From looking at the pod definition in the last output, this is the `prometheus-operator` container.
 It looks like the webhook validations are going here.

 That seems to make sense and that solve the mystery.